Monthly Archives: November 2012

 This simple pasta salad is reminiscent of a retro favorite, tuna-noodle salad, with baked or firm herbed tofu standing in.
 It’s a pasta salad that’s welcome all year round, not just during summer months.
 In addition, once you have your noodles cooked, this takes hardly more time to make for lunch than a sandwich, and […]

 Mushrooms and barley are a match made in culinary heaven.
-Best known for their pairing in comforting soups, they make an equally good duo in this hearty side dish.
+Best known for their pairing in comforting soups, they make an equally good duo in this hearty side dish, embellished with lots of onion and fresh dill.
 Brown mushrooms yield a richer flavor than white, so give them a try.

 This mild rice dish, inspired by the Italian classic risi e bisi, or rice and peas.
 Serve as a side dish with bean dishes and tofu dishes.

 This simple brown rice side dish is embellished with coconut milk, garlic, and ginger.
 It goes well with bean dishes and vegetable curries.
 Do try using brown Basmati or an exotic rice blend for a more aromatic and visually appealing dish.